-Second, a personal CFO asks questions that others don’t.
+Second, a personal CFO asks questions that others may not.
 These questions may not seem relevant to your financial situation-such as questions about your passions, interests, and ambitions.
 Whether you want to retire early, buy that dream vacation home, or travel the world-your passions all matter to your Personal CFO that may not matter to your other financial professionals.
-The answers to these questions can provide unique insight to your personal financial situation.
+The answers to these questions can provide insight into your personal financial situation.

 Third, a personal CFO can build a team of financial professionals that can be called upon to fill in the missing pieces of a financial plan.

-The most important aspects of having a Personal CFO is to ensure that all of your financial initiatives are being met in a coordinated fashion by all of your financial professionals.
-This can potentially save the client money by reducing wasted efforts or conflicting advice from your financial professionals.
+The most important aspect of having a Personal CFO is to ensure that all of your financial initiatives are being met in a coordinated fashion by all of your financial professionals.
+This can potentially save you money by reducing wasted efforts or conflicting advice from your financial professionals.